PyInputPlus

 Quickstart

 PyInputPlus will keep asking the user for text until they enter valid input.
-It’s recommended to import PyInputPlus with the shorter name pyip
+It’s recommended to import PyInputPlus with the shorter name pyip.

 >>> import pyinputplus as pyip

-.
-Collectively, they are referred to in this documentation as the input*()
+All of PyInputPlus’s functions begin with the input, such as inputStr() or inputDate().
+Collectively, they are referred to in this documentation as the input*() functions.

-, and the return value will be an integer instead of the string that input()
+For example, you can ask the user for an integer with inputInt(), and the return value will be an integer instead of the string that input() would normally return:

 >>> input() 42 '42' >>> response = pyip.inputInt() # keep asking until an int is entered forty two 'forty two' is not an integer.
 42 >>> response 42